sr99622/libonvif/README.md

 &nbsp;

 ---
 Pre-installed modules require pytorch and other depenencies in order to run.
 A virtual environment is recommended.
 These instructions assume that onvif-gui has been installed as directed above.
-On Windows, upgrading pip prior to copmleting these steps may improve results.
+On Windows, upgrading pip prior to completing these steps may improve results.

 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
-pip install cloudpickle pycocotools fairscale timm omegaconf scipy lap cython cython_bbox_fix iopath fvcore
+pip install cloudpickle pycocotools fairscale timm omegaconf scipy cython cython_bbox_fix lap iopath fvcore
 ```
 ---
 &nbsp;